Ada-Developers-Academy/daily-curriculum/topic_resources/far-mar-rails.md

 As you are using ActiveRecord to access the database compare the methods that are given to those you had to create in the CSV implementation of FarMar

-This project is mean to be exploratory.
+This project is meant to be exploratory.
 Take time to try to dive into each piece of Rails (routes, controllers, models, views)

 ## Requirements
 However far you and your partner get, the application should have, at a minimum, the following features:

 - Multiple Active Record models.
 - Push the application to Heroku
-- A "look and feel" that will make happy!
+- A "look and feel" that will make you and your partner happy!

 ## Best Practices